-KEY FINDINGS Ongoing user education and awareness Monitoring of security console and ongoing surveillance of the network Reporting and tracking security vulnerabilities and mitigation efforts Security audit to establish baseline of Branch's security posture Risk identification and mitigation Refined Legislative Branch information security processes and procedures Increased familiarity and capability using current monitoring resources Camera placement, replacement, and upgrade in hearing rooms Manage light issues and lighting in House and Senate Chambers Project management applications Presentation and survey applications Service Desk applications Legacy application replacement analysis Development tools and applications New application for work paper tracking Replace legacy database Continue to enhance use of Power BI (phase II) Enhance use of MS Office applications such as TEAMS Improve ways to collaborate with Legislators METHODOLOGY Continue maturation of the OLIS IT Security Team and further develop security program plan that the branch can endorse.
-OLIS staff and MontanaPBS reviewed data from the last 2 years of Montana Public Affairs Network (MPAN) content and conducted a strategic planning session to identify the top priorities for MPAN in the coming biennium.
-Review BTNRs received from the Branch during the biennium.
-Interview of LAD management team, and survey of LAD staff Interview of LFD management team, and survey of LFD staff DATA SOURCE Security needs Broadcasting data Business Technology Needs Requests received throughout Biennium Legislative Audit Division Legislative Fiscal Division
+DATA SOURCE METHODOLOGY KEY FINDINGS Security needs Continue maturation of the OLIS IT Security Team and further develop security program plan that the branch can endorse.
+Ongoing user education and awareness Monitoring of security console and ongoing surveillance of the network Reporting and tracking security vulnerabilities and mitigation efforts Security audit to establish baseline of Branch's security posture Risk identification and mitigation Refined Legislative Branch information security processes and procedures Increased familiarity and capability using current monitoring resources Broadcasting data OLIS staff and MontanaPBS reviewed data from the last 2 years of Montana Public Affairs Network (MPAN) content and conducted a strategic planning session to identify the top priorities for MPAN in the coming biennium.
+Camera placement, replacement, and upgrade in hearing rooms Manage light issues and lighting in House and Senate Chambers Business Technology Needs Requests received throughout Biennium Review BTNRs received from the Branch during the biennium.
+Project management applications Presentation and survey applications Service Desk applications Legacy application replacement analysis Development tools and applications Legislative Audit Division Interview of LAD management team, and survey of LAD staff New application for work paper tracking Replace legacy database Legislative Fiscal Division Interview of LFD management team, and survey of LFD staff Continue to enhance use of Power BI (phase II) Enhance use of MS Office applications such as TEAMS Improve ways to collaborate with Legislators Project Management

-Project Management

-KEY FINDINGS Improve LAWS II apps as identified in 67th legislative session Enhance CM-Interim App Scheduling streamlined with a calendar on the website Remote Testimony and Video conference solution Traveling meeting support including redistricting support Document and content management (Doc Req/Policy & Procedure) Continue with centralized service desk Enhancements to the Committee Management application Automate display systems for bill status on 3rd floor Analyze print solutions for session staff and legislators Continue with centralized service desk Review system deployment timeline to ensure session staff are productive when hired Enhancements that emerge from 67th legislative session Analyze print solutions for session staff and legislators When asked about being assigned computers or a small tablet for legislative work, Legislators are divided in their preference More ability to coordinate between legislator calendar and email and other applications METHODOLOGY Interview of LSD management team, and survey of LSD staff Interview with Chief Clerk of the House and Deputy Chief Clerk Interview with Secretary of the Senate A survey was sent to Legislative Council, members of the Legislative Audit Committee, and members of the Legislative Fiscal Subcommittee on Information Technology.
-DATA SOURCE Legislative Services Division House of Representatives Senate Legislators
+DATA SOURCE METHODOLOGY KEY FINDINGS Legislative Services Division Interview of LSD management team, and survey of LSD staff Improve LAWS II apps as identified in 67th legislative session Enhance CM-Interim App Scheduling streamlined with a calendar on the website Remote Testimony and Video conference solution Traveling meeting support including redistricting support Document and content management (Doc Req/Policy & Procedure) House of Representatives Interview with Chief Clerk of the House and Deputy Chief Clerk Continue with centralized service desk Enhancements to the Committee Management application Automate display systems for bill status on 3rd floor Analyze print solutions for session staff and legislators Senate Interview with Secretary of the Senate Continue with centralized service desk Review system deployment timeline to ensure session staff are productive when hired Enhancements that emerge from 67th legislative session Analyze print solutions for session staff and legislators Legislators A survey was sent to Legislative Council, members of the Legislative Audit Committee, and members of the Legislative Fiscal Subcommittee on Information Technology.
+When asked about being assigned computers or a small tablet for legislative work, Legislators are divided in their preference More ability to coordinate between legislator calendar and email and other applications